-- a.
-Will be made of 1-1 1⁄2" schedule 40 PVC piping or other suitable lightweight material with jump cups, not to include pegs, nails, bolts, etc. - b.
-The cross bar must be at least five (5) feet in length. - c.
-All post and rail jumps must have a ground pole. - d.
-Any decorations or jump wings must not protrude more than twenty-four.
-(24) inches from the uprights. - e.
-Minimum height for jumps must be eighteen (18) inches and maximum height twenty-eight (28) inches for first jumping round. - f.
-Courses should be attractive, varied, and appropriate to their setting.
-Jumps could include brush, triple bar, water, and similar jumps. - g.
-Brush jump must have a visible bar on top or beyond. - h.
-There will be a minimum of four (4) obstacles, with horses jumping a minimum of six (6) jumps and a maximum of eight (8) jumps. - i.
-Two (2) markers at least four (4) feet apart and a minimum fifteen (15) feet before the first jump and after the last jump shall indicate the start line and the finish line. - j.
-Hunter jumps must simulate those found in the hunting field, such as brush, stonewall, gate, white fence, chicken coop, over, and in and out.
+- Will be made of 1-1 1⁄2" schedule 40 PVC piping or other suitable lightweight material with jump cups, not to include pegs, nails, bolts, etc. - The crossbar must be at least five (5) feet in length.

+- All post and rail jumps must have a ground pole. - Any decorations or jump wings must not protrude more than twenty-four.
+(24) inches from the uprights. - Minimum height for jumps must be eighteen (18) inches, and maximum height twenty-eight (28) inches for the first jumping round. - Courses should be attractive, varied, and appropriate to their setting.
+Jumps could include brush, triple bar, water, and similar jumps. - Brush jump must have a visible bar on top or beyond. - There will be a minimum of four (4) obstacles, with horses jumping a minimum of six (6) jumps and a maximum of eight (8) jumps. - Two (2) markers at least four (4) feet apart and a minimum of fifteen (15) feet before the first jump and after the last jump shall indicate the start line and the finish line. - Hunter jumps must simulate those found in the hunting field, such as brush, stonewall, gate, white fence, chicken coop, over, and in and out.
 In and out is considered one obstacle and scored as such. - 9.
-Jumpers are scored mathematically, based on faults incurred between the starting line and the finishing line. - 10.
+Jumpers are scored mathematically based on faults incurred between the starting line and the finishing line. - 10.
 Whips are prohibited. - 11.
 Front leg wraps and/or boots are optional. - 12.
-Circling once upon entering the ring and once upon leaving the ring is permissible, but not after crossing starting line. - 13.
-Jump-Offs. - a.
-Jump-offs are for Jumpers only. - b.
-The Jump-off will be judge on the VSE with the fewest faults in the Jump off round will be declared the winner. - c.
-Elimination in a jump-off does not eliminate the horse from final placing. - d.
-Jump-offs are to occur for 1st & 2nd place only.
-All other places will be determined by judge's discretion. - e.
-The jump-offs will be held over the original course. - The number and location of the jumps are to remain the same as well as the path of the course to be taken by the horse (pattern). - No jumps are to be eliminated or lowered. - Individual jumps will be increased not less than one inch and not more than six (6) inches in height for each jump-off. - Number of jumps to be raised is at the discretion of the judge. - After the maximum height has been reached with all jumps in a jump-off, any required final tie breaking will be accomplished by continuing to rerun the last course set up until ties are broken and class is placed.
+Circling once upon entering the ring and once upon leaving the ring is permissible, but not after crossing the starting line. - 13.
+Jump-Offs. - Jump-offs are for Jumpers only. - The Jump-off will be judged on the VSE with the fewest faults in the Jump-off round and will be declared the winner. - Elimination in a jump-off does not eliminate the horse from final placing. - All competitors with a clear first round will proceed to the jump-off.
+The jump-offs will be held over the original course. - The number and location of the jumps are to remain the same, and the path of the course is to be taken by the horse (pattern). - No jumps are to be eliminated or lowered. - Individual jumps will be increased not less than one inch and not more than six (6) inches in height for each jump-off. - The number of jumps to be raised is at the judge's discretion. - After the maximum height has been reached with all jumps in a jump-off, any required final tie-breaking will be accomplished by continuing to rerun the last course set up until ties are broken and class is placed. - 14.
+The jump-off will be timed.
+The placings will be determined in the quickest time (including penalties). - 15.
+Scoring Jumping In-Hand - In scoring jumpers, an in and out is considered one jump. - Jumpers are to be scored on a mathematical basis, and penalty faults and eliminations can be found in the Appendix.